-Your copyright gives you the exclusive right to print, reprint, copy, and sell your work-and to prepare derivative works based on the copyrighted work; copyright provides the legal basis for your preventing others from exercising any of these rights without your permission.
+Your copyright gives you the exclusive right to print, reprint, copy, and sell your work and to prepare derivative works based on the copyrighted work; copyright provides the legal basis for your preventing others from exercising any of these rights without your permission.
 There are, however, limitations on your exclusive right.

-- (1) Others may excerpt portions of your thesis for scholarly work or research without obtaining your permission, provided the borrowing is "fair use."
-Of course, they must credit you as the source, and any borrowing beyond this "fair use" can only be done with your permission. - (2) Acceptance by the Office of Graduate and Professional Education of materials you submit to fulfill degree requirements automatically confers the right upon the University of Delaware to make single copies of the work for nonprofit purposes.
+- Others may excerpt portions of your thesis for scholarly work or research without obtaining your permission, provided the borrowing is "fair use."
+Of course, they must credit you as the source, and any borrowing beyond this "fair use" can only be done with your permission. - (2) Acceptance by the Graduate College of materials you submit to fulfill degree requirements automatically confers the right upon the University of Delaware to make single copies of the work for nonprofit purposes.